jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dd1
+id: 5ddb965c65d27e1512d44dd2
-title: Part 58
+title: Part 59
 challengeType: 0
-dashedName: part-58
+dashedName: part-59
 ---

 # --description--

-Use the `setAttribute()` method of `calorieInput` to set the `type` of this input to `number`.
+The `calorieInput` element should only accept numbers that are 0 or above.

-This is similar to how to set the class of the `output` element previously.
+Set the `min` attribute of `calorieInput` to `0`.

 # --hints--